schemaitat/polars_sim/README.md

 A benchmark can be executed with `make run-bench`.
 In general, the performance heavily depends on the length of the dataframes.
-By default, the computation is parallelized over one of the two dataframes, depending on the sizes.
+By default, the computation is parallelized over the left dataframe.
+However, serveral benchmarks showed that if the right dataframe is much bigger than the left dataframe and no normalization is applied, it is faster to parallelize over the right dataframe.

-If the left dataframe is comparatively small, the computation is parallelized over the right dataframe and vice versa.
-The behaviour can be fixed with the `threading_dimenstion` parameter.
+If no normalization is applied, the performance is usually better since the a small uint type will be used for the sparse matrix multiplication, e.g. u16.
+Otherwise, all types will be of 32 bit size.

 # References